Beluga whale

 Allua

 Allua came to San Diego from Vancouver Aquarium in July of 2005.
-She has gray markings around her eyes and is the largest of the females.
 Allua often spits water up in the air and tries to catch it in her mouth – a behavior that is also used to find food underneath ice floes and within silty ocean bottoms.

 Belugas at SeaWorld San Diego